Aja (song): Lyrics

 Despite the lyrics' minimal presence in the song, Breithaupt finds Becker and Fagen using many of the same poetic devices as they do in other, more lyrically complex such as "Deacon Blues", from Aja, and their other albums.
 Most significant is the repetition of sounds.
-Alliteration, the use of the same initial sound in consecutive words, is present both in the chorus's "dime dancin'" and the third verse ("they think I'm okay).
+Alliteration, the use of the same initial sound in consecutive words, is present in the chorus's "dime dancin'".
 This is complemented by assonance, vowel sounds that recur in close proximity, in addition to those used in the song's rhyme scheme.
 Three long vowel sounds cluster in the verses: